 Remarketing or retargeting is a type of advertising campaign that is specifically targeted to an audience who visited your website before and interacted with your content.

-In some cases, that audience takes uncompleted actions but show serious interest in your products and services.
+In some cases, that audience takes uncompleted actions but shows serious interest in your products and services.

-This audience is tracked by a cookie or remarketing pixel code embedded on the website to track audience behaviour.
+This audience is tracked by a cookie or remarketing pixel code embedded on the website to track audience behavior.

 Audience tracked for retargeting sometimes come from external sources too.
 For example, people who watch your videos on YouTube or who have shown interest in your Ads on Google display networks could also be tracked and used as a remarketed audience.

-The main goal of remarketing is to bring back those visitors back to your website so they can convert to increases conversion rates and ROI.
+The main goal of remarketing is to bring those visitors back to your website so they can convert to increase conversion rates and ROI.

 Cost of Google Remarketing and Google search clicks

 Remarketing campaigns are known to be the most cost-effective advertising campaigns for brands among all other types of advertising campaigns.
-Although the cost may vary which mostly depending on how well you optimise your Ad campaigns and the industry or your chosen niche.
+Although the cost may vary it mostly depends on how well you optimize your Ad campaigns and the industry or your chosen niche.

 In the case of Google search advertising, some keywords cost a lot due to the high competition that exists in the market.
 Some keywords are known to cost over $60 per click while in social and display retargeting as a click, by contrast, may cost around 3-100x less.